TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

   in the main editor description `editor/MiniJava.main.esv`.
 Of course, this should also be a start symbol in your syntax definition.
 You can test the editor by first building your project and opening a MiniJava program.
-In Eclipse, you build a project by chosing *Build Project* from the *Project* menu or by pressing the corresponding keyboard shortcut.
+In Eclipse, you build a project by choosing *Build Project* from the *Project* menu or by pressing the corresponding keyboard shortcut.
 When you later rebuild your project, any open MiniJava editor is updated to the new version you just built.

 You can also use *Show AST* in the editor's *Transform* menu to test your abstract syntax definition interactively.